DataFog/codexify/README.md

 ## 🚀 Features

-* Identify over 60 distinct types of Personally Identifying Information.
-See [here](link) for a list of the fields that we currently support.
+* Identify common PII fields in CSVs and other structured data
-* Anonymize, hash, or redact your data
+* Anonymize, hash, or redact your sensitive data
-* Generate synthetic data variants
+* Generate synthetic data variants and swap them in place of actual damaging information

 ### Coming up
 * Enhancing support for generating *100+* types of synthetic data(!!)